Below, we offer a quantitative look at Seven Hills and the numbers and statistics behind our story.

 COLLEGE SCHOLARSHIP RECIPIENTS

-93% of 2020 graduates will attend a four-year college in the fall and 7% of graduates will take a gap year due to COVID-19
+99% of 2021 graduates will attend a four-year college in the fall; one student will take a gap year.

 AWARDS AND RECOGNITION